sabrinasettle/RogerSkyline-1/README.md

 ```
 sudo crontab -l checks what you have in the crontab file

-thes files referenced in the crontab are in the var folder in my user's workspace.
+These files referenced in the crontab are in the var folder in my user's workspace.

-Also make sure to have the scipts be excuteable, if its not, use chmod +x on the files that aren't.
+Also make sure to have the scripts be executable, if it's not, use chmod +x on the files that aren't.

 ### Connection to Web Server and securing with SSL

 I can now access my Apache2 server at this address:
 http://192.168.99.1:8080/

-I edited the orignal Apache welcome 'It works!' site to make a a site that plays a video and has the lyrics to Mr.Blue Sky.
+I edited the original Apache welcome 'It works!' site to make a a site that plays a video and has the lyrics to Mr.Blue Sky.

 ## Getting the SSL working

 This was the most frustrating part of this project so far because it seems like most self-signed ssl tutorials were overly complicated and wrong, really.

-I found this github page: https://github.com/gde-pass/roger-skyline-1#apache, by another 42 student to have the anwser I was looking for.
+I found this github page: https://github.com/gde-pass/roger-skyline-1#apache, by another 42 students to have the answer I was looking for.

-To start I need to gerenate a key and a crt:
+To start I need to generate a key and a crt:

 ```bash
 sudo openssl req -x509 -nodes -days 365 -newkey rsa:2048 -subj "/C=FR/ST=IDF/O=42/OU=Project-roger/CN=10.11.200.247" -keyout /etc/ssl/private/apache-selfsigned.key -out /etc/ssl/certs/apache-selfsigned.crt
 ```

-then from here its simpifing and editing already made files
+then from here its simplifying and editing already made files

 ```bash
 sudo nano /etc/apache2/conf-available/ssl-params.conf